Does the DoorDash customer rating matter? This is a question you might be asking yourself if you’ve started working as a Dasher on DoorDash.

 Other DoorDash Ratings And Whether They Matter

 There are a few other DoorDash ratings to track.
-These include the following: acceptance rate; completion rate; on time or early percentage.
+These include the following: (1) acceptance rate, (2) completion rate, and (3) on-time or early percentage rate.

 Acceptance rate does not matter.
 The acceptance rate refers to the orders that are sent to you that you accept.
 You are an independent contractor if you’re a Dasher, so you have the right to accept or reject any orders you want.
 My acceptance rate rarely gets above 30% because I am picky about which orders I do.
 Because acceptance rate doesn’t matter, I do not worry about it.